 Yes.
 When your day feels scattered or unfinished, your brain tries to “close loops” at night.

 Improving daytime structure and building stronger focus habits reduces the number of open mental tabs your brain feels responsible for reviewing.
 A clearer day often leads to a quieter night.
+For teens specifically, using AI tools creatively in school can reduce the homework overwhelm that drives nighttime overthinking during term time.

 What’s the simplest technique to try tonight?